Skip to main content

 The feature works in two modes:

-This mode finds clauses that are conceptually similar to your text - even if they are written differently.
+Find clauses with a similar meaning, even if they are written differently.

 Use this when: